Kentucky Sports Betting Bill Clears First Legislative Hurdle

 The bill would allow Kentucky to launch an online sports betting marketplace, permitting users to place bets on their mobile devices.
 Bettors could also place wagers at horse tracks.

-Rep. Adam Koenig is the leading supporter of the bill and is optimistic Kentucky legislators will finally legalize sports betting.
-Koenig estimates millions are illegally bet on sports each year in Kentucky through offshore websites or bookies.
+Rep. Adam Koenig is the bill's leading supporter and is optimistic that Kentucky legislators will finally legalize sports betting.
+Koenig estimates that millions of dollars are illegally bet on sports each year in Kentucky through offshore websites or bookies.
 According to supporters of previous sports betting bills, a regulated sports betting market in Kentucky could produce $22 million in yearly revenue.

-HB 606 would legalize and regulate taxes on all online gambling, including online poker and fantasy sports, in addition to sports betting.
+HB 606 would legalize and regulate taxes on all online gambling sites, including online poker and fantasy sports, as well as sports betting.

 Koenig has been one of the most outspoken advocates for sports betting in Kentucky.
 He led legislative efforts in 2020 and 2021 and remained determined despite coming short in both years.